Urdhva Prasarita Padasana (Upward Extended Feet Pose)

 The active movement of the abdominal muscles which stretches and contracts regularly helps in the stimulation of the internal organs of the body.

 This in return hugely helps in improving digestion and assimilation of food.
-It also helps to relieve symptoms of all stomach-related problems such as gastritis, flatulence and bloating, etc.
+Additionally, it aids in reducing stomach-related symptoms like bloating, gastritis, and flatulence.

 4. Energy and Circulation

-The movement of the legs in Urdhva Prasarita Padasana (Upward Extended Feet Pose) in a particular direction increases the heart rate.
+The movement of the legs in a particular direction increases the heart rate.

 The increasing activity of the muscles of the body with more oxygen keeps the body fully energized with proper circulation of the blood flow and throwing wastes of the body like carbon dioxide and lactic acid.